andrew/ultimate-awesome/README.md

 - [awesome-minimal-sites](https://github.com/kamranahmedse/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [Awesome-Graph-Research-ICML2024](https://github.com/azminewasi/Awesome-Graph-Research-ICML2024) - All graph/GNN papers accepted at the International Conference on Machine Learning (ICML) 2024.
 - [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
 Contributions most welcome.
-- [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
+- [awesome-xiaomi-bootloader-unlock](https://github.com/topminipie/awesome-xiaomi-bootloader-unlock) - Awesome Xiaomi BootLoader Unlock.
 - [Awesome-Efficient-Inference-for-LRMs](https://github.com/yueliu1999/Awesome-Efficient-Inference-for-LRMs) - Awesome-Efficient-Inference-for-LRMs is a collection of state-of-the-art, novel, exciting, token-efficient methods for Large Reasoning Models (LRMs).
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-foundationdb](https://github.com/FoundationDB/awesome-foundationdb) - List of FoundationDB resources.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.